AutoICD API

 Frequently Asked Questions

-ICD-10-CM code J68 represents "Respiratory conditions due to inhalation of chemicals, gases, fumes and vapors".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code J68 represents “Respiratory conditions due to inhalation of chemicals, gases, fumes and vapors”.
+It is classified under Chapter 10: Diseases of the Respiratory System and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is J68 a billable code?